LivePersonInc/knowledge-center-archive/_new/latest-whats-new-jan.md

 #### "Online" and "Away" load in load panel of activity summary

-Users of the Manager Workspace need to be able to to understand the actual current load on online agents and away agents (human agents only) as a derivative of the total load.
-These metrics allow managers to heave better visibility into their actual availability and agent’s load.
+Users of the Manager Workspace need to be able to understand the actual current load on online agents and away agents (human agents only) as a derivative of the total load.
+These metrics provide managers with better visibility of actual availability and agent’s load.
-Online Load - The number of active conversations as a percentage of max concurrent conversations of agents in the online state.
+* Online Load - The number of active conversations as a percentage of max concurrent conversations of agents in Online state.
-Away Load - The number of active conversations as a percentage of max concurrent conversations of agents in the Away state.
+* Away Load - The number of active conversations as a percentage of max concurrent conversations of agents in Away state.

 ![](img/Manager-worskpace-whats-new-4.png)